michaelb/sniprun/README.md

 Some languages, see support [table](README.md#support-levels-and-languages), also have some kind of REPL behavior: you can expect your successive commands to behave like in a REPL interpreter, and to have 'memory' of lines you have previously sent to sniprun.

-This is easier/cleaner to implement on interpreted languages, but **compiled languages can have a REPL-like behavior too** using dirty tricks, or through an intrepreter such as [evcxr](https://github.com/google/evcxr).
+This is easier/cleaner to implement on interpreted languages, but **compiled languages can have a REPL-like behavior too** using dirty tricks, or through an intrepreter such as [evcxr](https://github.com/google/evcxr), but no compiled language has REPL behavior for now.

 Many interpreted languages will have this behavior enabled or disabled by default, you can change this with the `repl_enable = { 'Intepreter_name', 'Another_one' }` and `repl_disable = {'Disabled_interpreter'}` keys in the configuration.
 Relevant info is available in `:SnipInfo` / `:SnipInfo <name> `